georgevenven/tweety_bert/readme.md

 ## ⚡ GPU & Training Times

 Pretraining can take 3-4 hours on a single NVIDIA RTX 4090 GPU, and 100s of hours on a CPU, depending on your dataset size and hyperparameters.
+The speed of training is highly dependent on disk I/O operations; for best performance, keep your data and this repository on the fastest available drive (preferably NVMe or SATA SSD).

 ## 🎶 Song Detection & JSON Format